Every year, Canadian Foodgrains Bank gratefully receives support from hundreds of companies across Canada. This support includes:

 - Providing free services to Foodgrains Bank.

 We welcome companies—big and small—that would like to be part of our mission of ending global hunger.
-Contact Tami Duff for more information about how your company can be involved.

 Thanks to the generosity of businesses across Canada, which annually provide funding, in-kind support of inputs and other products, along with other services, Canadian Foodgrains Bank is able to meet the food needs of households facing food shortages in the developing world, improve nutrition for children and mothers, and strengthen agriculture production and livelihoods so that poor households can gain better access to food.

 We are especially grateful to the following national businesses, which annually provide significant donations of products or services across Canada: Agrium, Bayer, Bunge, Canadian Wheat Board, Cargill, CropScience, Dow Agrosciences, Dupont, Louis Dreyfus, Monsanto, Novozymes BioAg, Paterson Grain, Richardson Pioneer, Syngenta, Viterra, and others.